Services¶

 You can see that there are two sub-commands.
 One for starting the server and

-another for generating documentation for your Service
+another for generating documentation for your Service.

-, and will be run if you omit a
+The default sub-command is start-server, and will be run if you omit a

-sub-command (e.g. $> node <path-to-your-app>/MyService
+sub-command (e.g. $> node <path-to-your-app>/MyService):

 Usage: node <path-to-your-app>/lib/HelloService.js start-server [options]